Latest SeedProd News

 First, click here to get started with SeedProd and download the plugin to your computer.
 You then need to install and activate the plugin on your WordPress website.

-If you need help with this, follow these step-by-step instructions for installing a WordPress plugin.
+If you need help with this, follow these step-by-step instructions for installing SeedProd.

-Once you’ve entered your SeedProd license key, scroll down the page and click the Create Your First Page button.
+Once you’ve installed the plugin and entered your SeedProd license key, click the Create Your First Page button.

 2. Create a New Landing Page